SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 in the Funds attribute.

-After character creation, a player can increase the Funds attribute by spending Character Points (using the rules in the “Improving Characit has ters” chapter) or through bonuses received as adventure rewards.
+After character creation, a player can increase the Funds attribute by spending Character Points (using the rules in the "Improving Characit has ters" chapter) or through bonuses received as adventure rewards.
 If the gamemaster prefers to use cash or its equivalent, multiply the Funds total by a value speciﬁed by the gamemaster (typically about 175 credits, but gamemasters may increase or decrease this depending on